GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/UsageApi.md

 <a name="getUsageDiscrepancy"></a>
 # **getUsageDiscrepancy**
-> Object getUsageDiscrepancy(contractId, usageId, partnerUsageId)
+> UsageDiscrepancy getUsageDiscrepancy(contractId, usageId, partnerUsageId)